 Music affects your spirit, and the right kind of music will be refreshing to you.

 6. Make some goodies and take your kids with you to deliver them to someone who needs encouragement.

 Not only will you be a blessing to them, but you will feel encouraged as well.
 There’s something about doing things for others that just makes you feel good.

 Have everyone find 5 things they can get rid of.
 Then set a timer for 5 minutes and have everyone put things away that aren’t where they belong.
 When the house is looking a little bit cleaner and picked up, it makes you just feel better about everything.
 If you need help in this, Join my 30 day Declutter Challenge!

 8. Sing songs with the kids.

 Singing lifts your spirit, which is probably why the Bible talks about singing hymns and spiritual songs.
 One of my favorite memories is singing choruses and Scripture songs with my kids.

-9. Put a good dvd in for the kids to watch, and tackle one project that has been bugging you.
+9. Put a good show on for the kids to watch, and tackle one project that has been bugging you.

 10. Put your feet up and read a book for 30 minutes.